Why is Everyone ADHD Now?

 Duration Matters (and So Does Masking)

-must have been present from childhood—even if they weren’t recognised or diagnosed at the time.
+ADHD doesn’t suddenly pop up in adulthood.
+According to diagnostic criteria, symptoms must have been present from childhood—even if they weren’t recognised or diagnosed at the time.
 But here’s the tricky part: “masking”.
 Many people—especially women and high-achieving adults—learn to compensate for their symptoms.
 They stay up late to finish tasks, write endless to-do lists, or become perfectionists just to stay afloat.
 On the outside, they might seem “together,” but underneath, they’re often exhausted, anxious, or burnt out.
+So when life throws extra pressure their way (parenthood, job changes, health issues), those coping strategies stop working—and the symptoms finally come to the surface.
+That’s why a good ADHD assessment looks at your whole story, not just how you’re functioning right now.

 What Causes ADHD?